Research into myeloma

 Targeted therapies are treatments that act on processes in cancer cells.
 Many types of targeted therapy drugs are being tested for myeloma.
 Some are used as part of standard treatment.

 Researchers continue to look at these drugs in different combinations and at timings of when is best to use them, as well as studying new types of targeted therapy.

-There is research into specific targeted therapies, including:
+There is research into specific targeted therapies, the most effective combinations, and what the side effects are.

 - bortezomib (Velcade)